Q: What is Risperdal?

 Gynecomastia and other Risperdal side effects can seriously impact both your physical and mental health and saddle you with significant medical bills.
 By filing a product liability lawsuit against the makers of the drug, patients could potentially receive compenation for their medical expenses, lost wages, and pain and suffering.

 Q: Lawyers are expensive.
-How can I find out whether I have a valid Risperdal claim without paying for it?
+How can I find out whether my Risperdal claim has merit?

 It can be hard knowing what to do when you've sustained an unexpected injury resulting from something that's meant to improve your health.
 But filing a legal claim or joining an existing class-action lawsuit is the best way to get reimbursed for your losses.
-To learn more about whether you have a viable Risperdal claim for gynecomastia, contact an experienced attorney for a free initial case evaluation, with no obligation.
+To learn more about a potential Risperdal claim for gynecomastia, you may want to get in touch with a product liability attorney specializing in dangerous drug lawsuits.